We explore how running can affect our sex drive...

 Another common inhibitor of sexual desire is tiredness and fatigue.
 However, exercise and the endorphins released afterwards both contribute towards an increase in energy levels.
 Although you would imagine regular exercise would make you feel more tired, consequently decreasing libido, this isn’t the case.
 “Regular exercise can actually go a long way in increasing feelings of energy – particularly in sedentary individuals,” says Dr. Puetz of the University of Georgia.
 After leading a study into the impact of exercise on decreasing fatigue, Dr.Puetz cited exercise’s ability to impact directly on the nervous system as one possible explanation for this.

-Improves confidence in body image
+Improves body confidence

 Run with your partner

 Could there be any better motivation to put your trainers on?
+We think not.